MR-8264/looker-to-bq-pipeline/README.md

 - Modify `deduplicate_data()` to customize how duplicate records are handled.
 - Extend `looks_to_transfer` to include more Looks.
 - Schedule the script using a cron job or Google Cloud Functions for automation.

----

-## Contact & Support
-For any issues, reach out to your Looker admin or check the [Looker API Documentation](https://cloud.google.com/looker/docs/api-intro).